Cities and Immigrants Drove Census Controversy — 100 Years Ago

 If a state gains population relative to other states, it gains one or more seats in the U.S. House of Representatives (and thus in the Electoral College).
 And if a part of a state grows relative to other parts, the map of that state's congressional districts is redrawn accordingly.

-Much the same dynamic plays out in state legislatures and local election districts as well.
+Much of the same dynamic plays out in state legislatures and local election districts as well.
 The national process is called reapportionment, and within each state it is called redistricting.

 So the simple facts a census presents have great political consequences.

 The census has been one of those elements of American life that seemed to proceed apace, whichever party was in the White House or dominating Congress.
-Clearly mandated in the Constitution and supported by tradition, it has generally been considered a model of even-handed administrative achievement.
+Clearly mandated in the Constitution and supported by tradition, it has generally been considered a model of evenhanded administrative achievement.

 These processes commence upon completion of the decennial census.